-Fund Balance Classifications

-Beginning with the most binding constraints, fund balance amounts must be reported in the following classifications:

-- Nonspendable Fund Balance

-- Restricted Fund Balance

-- Committed Fund Balance

-- Assigned Fund Balance

-- Unassigned Fund Balance (General Fund only)
+Fund Balance

-When allocating fund balance to the classifications and categories, allocations must follow the following prioritization:

-- 1. Nonspendable Fund Balance - 2.
-Restricted Fund Balance - 3.
-Contractual commitments to be paid in the next fiscal year - 4.
-The minimum calculated operating and emergency fund balance - 5.
-Other Judicial Council mandates to be paid in the next fiscal year - 6.
-Contractual commitments to be paid in subsequent fiscal years - 7.
-Assigned Fund Balance designations - 8.
-Unassigned Fund Balance
+- 1. As publicly funded entities, and in accordance with good public policy, trial courts must ensure that the funds allocated and received from the state and other sources are used efficiently and accounted for properly and consistently.
+The trial courts shall account for and report fund balance in accordance with established standards, utilizing approved classifications.
+Additionally, a fund balance can never be negative. - 2.
+Beginning with the most binding constraints, fund balance amounts must be reported in the following classifications: - a.
+Nonspendable Fund Balance - b.
+Restricted Fund Balance - c.
+Committed Fund Balance - d.
+Assigned Fund Balance - e.
+Unassigned Fund Balance (General Fund only) - 3.
+When allocating fund balance to the classifications and categories, allocations must follow the following prioritization: - a.
+Nonspendable Fund Balance - b.
+Restricted Fund Balance - c.
+Contractual commitments to be paid in the next fiscal year - d.
+The minimum calculated operating and emergency fund balance - e.
+Other Judicial Council mandates to be paid in the next fiscal year - f.
+Contractual commitments to be paid in subsequent fiscal years - g.
+Assigned Fund Balance designations - h.
+Unassigned Fund Balance - 4.
+Nonspendable Fund Balance includes amounts that cannot be spent because they are either (a) not in spendable form (not expected to be converted to cash), or (b) legally or contractually required to be maintained intact.
+Examples include: Inventories, prepaid amounts, Long-Term Loans and Notes Receivable, and Principal of a Permanent (e.g., endowment) Fund. - 5.
+Restricted Fund Balance includes amounts constrained for a specific purpose by external parties, constitutional provision, or enabling legislation.

-If there is insufficient fund balance to cover any or all of the first five priorities, the shortfall should be explained in detail in attached footnotes.
-Also, there are additional reporting requirements when the amount allocated to the operating and emergency category is below the minimum required.

-Nonspendable Fund Balance

-Nonspendable Fund Balance includes amounts that cannot be spent because they are either (a) not in spendable form (not expected to be converted to cash) or (b) legally or contractually required to be maintained intact.
-Examples include:

-- Inventories - Prepaid amounts Long-Term Loans and Notes Receivable - Principal of a permanent (e.g., endowment) fund

-This represents the 'newest' classification in comparison to the descriptions used before the creation of GASB 54.
-To some extent, the remaining 4 classifications are somewhat mirrored in the prior definitions.

-Restricted Fund Balance

-Restricted Fund Balance includes amounts constrained for a specific purpose by external parties, constitutional provision or enabling legislation.

-- Externally imposed - Imposed externally by grantors, creditors, contributors, or laws or regulations of other governments (i.e., monies received by a grantor that can only be used for that purpose defined by the grant). - Imposed by Law (Statutory) A restricted fund balance that consists of unspent, receipted revenues whose use is statutorily restricted (e.g., children's waiting room and dispute resolution program funding).
+- a.
+Externally imposed-imposed externally by grantors, creditors, contributors, or laws or regulations of other governments (i.e., monies received by a grantor that can only be used for that purpose defined by the grant). - b.
+Imposed by Law (Statutory)-restricted fund balance that consists of unspent, receipted revenues whose use is statutorily restricted (e.g., children's waiting room and dispute resolution program funding). - 6.

-Committed Fund Balance

 Committed Fund Balance includes amounts that can only be used for specific purposes pursuant to constraints imposed by formal action of the Judicial Council.
 These committed amounts cannot be used for any other purpose unless the Judicial Council removes or changes the specified use by taking the same type of action it employed to previously commit those amounts.
 Committed Fund Balance must also include contractual obligations to the extent that existing resources in the fund have been specifically committed for use in satisfying those contractual requirements.
-While the requirement to include contractual commitments is a policy decision of the Judicial Council, the type, number and execution of contracts is within the express authority of presiding judges or their designee.

-[The following struckthrough language is suspended until June 30, 2020]
+While the requirement to include contractual commitments is a policy decision of the Judicial Council, the type, number, and execution of contracts is within the express authority of presiding judges or their designee. - 7.
+[NOTE: The minimum operating and emergency fund requirement discussed here is temporarily suspended until the Judicial Council lifts the suspension.]
 The Judicial Council has authorized a stabilization arrangement (Operating and Emergency fund category) to be set aside for use in emergency situations or when revenue shortages or budgetary imbalances might exist.
-The amount is subject to controls that dictate the circumstances under-which the court would spend any of the minimum operating and emergency fund balance.

-Each court must maintain a minimum operating and emergency fund balance at all times during a fiscal year as determined by the following calculation based upon the prior fiscal year's ending total unrestricted general fund expenditures (excluding special revenue, debt service, permanent, proprietary, and fiduciary funds), less any material one-time expenditures (e.g., large one-time contracts).
+The amount is subject to controls that dictate the circumstances under which the court would spend any of the minimum operating and emergency fund balance.
+Each court must maintain a minimum operating and emergency fund balance at all times during a fiscal year as determined by the following calculation based upon the prior fiscal year's ending total unrestricted general fund expenditures (excluding special revenue, debt service, permanent proprietary, and fiduciary funds), less any material one-time expenditures (e.g., large one-time contracts).